VanillustSinnamon/Universal-Law-of-Coherent-Evolution/docs/Laws/Phoenix Dissonance Theorem/Phoenix Dissonance Theorem.md

 Key Empirical Evidence:

-Lowest Error Achieved: The optimization converged to a minimum error of 1.0848×10 −2
+Lowest Error Achieved: The optimization converged to a minimum error of 1.1563×10 −2
- , the lowest recorded across all experimental phases.
+ , which corresponds to the empirically desired bounded oscillatory attractor.
 This signifies an exceptionally accurate numerical fit to the observed performance data.

 Parameter Convergence: The optimizer drove λ
 0